 SPAC Tax Risk.
 It is possible that the Fund may hold equity interests in SPACs or other entities that are treated as passive foreign investment companies ("PFICs") or controlled foreign corporations ("CFCs") for U.S. federal income tax purposes.
 The application of the PFIC and CFC rules is complex and is not clear in all cases.
 It is possible that the IRS could take a position with respect to the PFIC or CFC rules that is contrary to positions taken by the Fund and/or one or more entities in which the Fund invests.
 If such an IRS position were to be sustained, then such entity or entities, the Fund and the Fund's shareholders could suffer adverse tax consequences.
-The economic burden of those adverse tax consequences were properly attributable to an earlier taxable year in which the Fund's shares were held by different shareholders or in different proportions, and/or (b) the Fund no longer holds interests in the relevant SPAC or other entity.
+The economic burden of those adverse tax consequences could be borne by Fund shareholders in the year the position is sustained, even though (a) those adverse tax consequences were properly attributable to an earlier taxable year in which the Fund's shares were held by different shareholders or in different proportions, and/or (b) the Fund no longer holds interests in the relevant SPAC or other entity.